legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - **“Automatically save devices” in Fast Pair**
   → If enabled, GMS syncs previously negotiated codec profiles to the cloud.
-  → Reapplies LDAC override silently after reset or on new device.
+  → May contribute to reconnect codec persistence behavior across resets or new device setups.
-  → Must be turned OFF to reduce observed Samsung negotiation behavior on reconnect.
+  → Must be turned OFF to reduce Samsung override behavior on reconnect.

 ---

 ## 🧬 Samsung Codec Behavior — Override Negotiation Logic

-Samsung reconnect behavior often appears to prioritize higher-quality codecs after pairing — all codec transitions participate in its override system.
+Samsung reconnect behavior often appeared to prioritize higher-quality codecs after pairing in this test setup.

 ---